 Durbin’s calls for increased e-cigarette regulation came two years after the FDA pushed back its deadline to review the products, which the agency has yet to approve.

-Although the move came amid the growing concern over vaping-linked illness, the Trump administration pointed to a broader rise in teen vaping as its motivation.
+Although the move came amid the growing concern over vaping-linked illnesses, the Trump administration pointed to a broader rise in teen vaping as its motivation.

 Michigan, New York, Rhode Island and Washington have enacted similar bans on flavored vaping sales over industry protests, and Massachusetts recently announced the strictest statewide regulations to date: a four-month halt to sales of all vaping products, effective immediately.
 Lawmakers elsewhere are mulling similar actions.